List of EastEnders characters introduced in 2001: Louise Mitchell

-Louise Mitchell (also Fowler), played by Rachel Cox from 2001 to 2003, Danni Bennatar in 2008, Brittany Papple in 2010 and Tilly Keeper since 2016, is a member of the Mitchell family and briefly part of the Fowler family.
-She is the daughter of Phil Mitchell (Steve McFadden) and Lisa Fowler (Lucy Benjamin), stepdaughter of Sharon Watts (Letitia Dean), granddaughter of Peggy Mitchell (Barbara Windsor) and the half-sister of Ben Mitchell (Charlie Jones, Harry Reid).
+Louise Mitchell (also Fowler), played by Rachel Cox from 2001 to 2003, Danni Bennatar in 2008, Brittany Papple in 2010 and Tilly Keeper from 2016 to 2020, is a member of the Mitchell family and briefly part of the Fowler family.
+She is the daughter of Phil Mitchell (Steve McFadden) and Lisa Fowler (Lucy Benjamin), stepdaughter of Sharon Watts (Letitia Dean), granddaughter of Peggy Mitchell (Barbara Windsor) and the half-sister of Ben Mitchell (Charlie Jones/Harry Reid/Max Bowden).
 Louise's early storylines include Lisa lying about her paternity, her being caught up in her parents' relationship and her feud with Ben and him physically torturing her.
 Since her return in 2016, Louise's storylines have included her blackmailing Abi Branning (Lorna Fitzgerald) over her fake pregnancy, the death of Peggy, forming a friendship with Bex Fowler (Jasmine Armfield) and bullying Bex with as well as being the victim of bullying by Alexandra D'Costa (Sydney Craven) and Madison Drake (Seraphina Beh).
 Lisa returned after the prom disaster, where Louise suffered burns.
 Louise's storylines have also included relationships with Travis Law-Hughes (Alex James-Phelps) and Hunter Owen (Charlie Winter).

 Nathan Williams

 Nathan Williams is a character played by Doug Allen.
 The character was axed after 6 months, reportedly because of Allen's failure to learn his lines adequately.

 Nathan is the illegitimate son of Roy Evans (Tony Caunter), born, unbeknownst to Roy, out of an extramarital affair with his former employee Jane Williams (Ann Mitchell).
 Nathan makes his first appearance in Albert Square in 2001, after his mother, who is terminally ill with cancer, confesses to Roy that Nathan is actually his son.

 Nathan initially refuses Roy's attempts to get to know him.
 However, after Jane dies (on the same day that Roy's grandson Jack is born), Nathan is left penniless with a bankrupt business, so he begrudgingly turns to Roy for help.
 Soon after, he moves in with the Evanses, much to the annoyance of Roy's other son Barry (Shaun Williamson), who resents Nathan and is furious with his father for betraying his dead mother.
 It also becomes clear that Nathan equally dislikes Barry and resents the fact that he had known and been brought up by his father, whilst he has only just met him.
 The pair spend much time winding each other up, with Barry usually ending up looking the fool.

 Nathan quickly integrates into life in Albert Square, growing closer to his father and having a brief relationship with Walford resident Mel Owen (Tamzin Outhwaite).
 He starts working in the car lot with Roy, whilst Barry stays at home playing at house-husband and looking after his son Jack.
 Barry resents him even more for this and feels that Nathan is taking over his role as dutiful son.
-It seems as if Nathan can do no wrong, but it is the petty jealousy and sibling rivalry between him and Barry that is eventually his undoing.
+It seems as if Nathan can do no wrong, but it is the petty jealousy and sibling rivalry between him and Barry that is his eventual undoing.